Cisco IOS Mode Explained with Examples

 • To restart or reload the device

-Although this mode allows the user to manage device configuration and IOS image files, it does not allow the user to change the device configuration.
-A user can change device configuration only from the configuration mode.
+This mode allows you to manage device configuration and IOS image files.
+However, it does not let you change the device configuration.
+You can change device configuration only from the configuration mode.

 Global configuration mode

-The following image shows how to navigate between the user exec mode, privileged exec mode and the global configuration mode.
+The following image shows how to navigate User Exec, Privilege Exec, and the Global configuration modes.

 Interface configuration mode Configure a physical interface of the device